 Second, ACA-compliant plans must provide what are known as "essential health benefits."
 Id. § 300gg-6(a).
-These "essential health benefits" encompass a number of necessary medical services, including "[p]reventive and wellness services," "[m]aternity and newborn care," and "[p]rescription drugs."
+These "essential health benefits" encompass a number of necessary medical services, including "[p]reventive and wellness services," "[m]aternity and newborn care," mental health and substance use disorder services, and "[p]rescription drugs."
 Id. § 18022(b).
 ACA-compliant plans are prohibited from imposing any lifetime or annual limits on coverage of "essential health benefits."
 Id. §§ 18022(c), (d).
 Before the ACA, as many as one in ten cancer patients reported reaching the limit of what their insurance plans would pay for their cancer treatment, at which point they were effectively uninsured for their illness.
 Kaiser Family Foundation et al., National Survey of Household Affect by Cancer (November 2006).
 Similarly, only 13% of health plans in the individual market covered maternity care.
 March of Dimes, Affordable Care is Essential to Moms and Babies (2017).
+A survey conducted by the U.S. Department of Health and Human Services found that about 34% of individual market plans did not include any coverage of substance use disorder treatment, and 18% did not provide any coverage for mental health care.
+Richard G. Frank and Sherry A. Glied, Behavioral Health and the Individual Health Insurance Market: Preserving Key Elements of Reform (2017).